Ownership of the Maintained Areas.

 In Spinney Hill there are two immediate concerns;

-1. The maintenance of the Gwash stream, which is a common law liability of the land owner, and
+1. The maintenance of the Gwash stream, which is a common law liability of the LAND OWNER, and

-2. The Section 106 Agreement covenant that, on transfer of the land from the developer to new owner, the general public has right of access to and use of the Open Spaces.
+2. The Section 106 Agreement covenant that, on transfer of the land from the developer to ANY new owner, the general public has right of access to and use of the Open Spaces.

 There are other possible liabilities that are entailed in land ownership but these two are the most problematic.